 To change the color of the markups: Use the Compare boxes tab of the Options - Appearance pane to change the colors as needed.

-Colors and fonts can be changed: On the Translation grid tab of the Options - Appearance pane, you can change all these colors, markings, and fonts.
-This Help page is about the normal settings; if you change them, this description may no longer fit your copy of memoQ.
+To change fonts and font colors: Use the Translation grid tab of the Options - Appearance pane to change these colors and fonts.
+This article is about the normal settings; if you change them, this description may no longer fit your copy of memoQ.

 - Sub, or subject

 - Cli, or the client the translation memory was created for